cryptosphere/cryptosphere/README.md

 ================
 [![Build Status](http://travis-ci.org/tarcieri/cryptosphere.png)](http://travis-ci.org/tarcieri/cryptosphere)

+> "I want people to see the truth... regardless of who they are... because
+> without information, you cannot make informed decisions as a public"
+> _-- Bradley Manning_

 The Cryptosphere is a global peer-to-peer cryptosystem for publishing and securely distributing content anonymously with no central point of failure.
 The system is openly federated and anyone can join.
 To ensure quality service